Automation Toolkit Actions Reference

 Parameters:

-• Sheets List: List of sheet names to be hardcoded, split by a separator (e.g. Sheet1,Sheet2)
+• Sheets List: List of sheet names to hardcode.
+Multiple worksheets can be listed with separator between.

 • Separator: The character used to separate the sheet names (e.g. a comma ( , ))